Scheduler Endpoint (Trigger)

 Like other Mule event source components, a Scheduler is the first component in a Mule flow.

-The XML for the Scheduler consists of the following elements:
+The XML for the Scheduler consists of these elements:

-• <scheduling-strategy />: Second-level element that accepts one of the following children:
+<scheduling-strategy />: Second-level element that accepts one of these children:-

 The Scheduler sets a scheduling strategy at a fixed frequency or an interval based on a cron expression.
 For example:

-• The fixed frequency setting in the following Scheduler executes every fifteen seconds:
+The fixed frequency setting in this Scheduler executes every fifteen seconds:

 ERROR ...MuleRuntimeException ...